-We use the platform Evidence for Learning to capture and record progress, with each young person having a personal learning goal (PLG) assessment book, that enables us to evidence and track progress against individual learning objectives linked to individual EHCPs.
+We have recently started to use the platform Evidence for Learning to capture and record progress, with each young person having a personal learning goal (PLG) assessment book, that enables us to evidence and track progress against individual learning objectives linked to individual EHCPs.

-In addition, students will follow additional frameworks, appropriate to their individual needs, to enable a wide coverage of the skills and knowledge that are important on a personal level and to provide a structure which ensures opportunities to revisit and embed knowledge and skills, as well as ensure progress is sequenced coherently.
+In addition, students will following additional frameworks, appropriate to their individual needs, to enable a wide coverage of the skills and knowledge that are important on a personal level and to provide a structure which ensures opportunities to revisit and embed knowledge and skills, as well as ensure progress is sequenced coherently.

-The head of education/lead practitioner analyses the results to check the progress of individual students, classes, and vulnerable groups.
-This information is reviewed with the teaching team at least termly, but more frequently when required, to identify students who are not progressing as well as they should or are exceeding targets.
+The lead practitioner of each department analyses the results to check the progress of individual students, classes, and vulnerable groups.
+This information is reviewed with the transdisciplinary team each term to identify students who are not progressing as well as they should or are exceeding targets.
 Results inform teaching for the term: under and over-achieving students are discussed, and effectiveness of any interventions are reviewed; where appropriate, additional plans are put in place.
 The progress of vulnerable groups of students, such as pupil premium or looked after children, is also reviewed at these meetings, as is the effectiveness of allocation of resources to support them.

-General information in relation to classes and groups of students is discussed with the senior leadership team and anonymous data is shared with Governors who are responsible for ensuring effective pupil progress.
+General information in relation to classes and groups of students is discussed with the Senior Leadership Team and anonymous data is shared with Governors who are responsible for ensuring effective pupil progress.